michael-eva/doli/README.md

 Next:

-- Follow / unfollow functionality for artists
+- Follow and Artists are both selected in the gig-guide/artists
-- Link artist in gig guide/gigs to artist
+- Mobile optimise the menues
-- Link business in gig guide/gigs to business
+- update register business UI